Imber06/retro-spotify-miniplayer/INSTRUCTIONS.md

 5. Optionally, add it to your launcher.
 6. Open your browser and go to [this page](https://developer.spotify.com/documentation/web-api).
 7. Log in and create an App.
 8. The name and website of the app doesn't matter.
-Go with http://localhost:3000/callback as your redirect URL (this specific name is optional, but if you go with another you must change the code to match).
+Go with http://localhost:3000/callback as your redirect URL (this specific URL can be changed, but if you go with another you must change the code to match).
 9. Under APIs used, select the Web API.